-At December 31, 2016, the Company is carrying a Backlog of \$1,137.0 million, representing a reduction from the \$1,662.8 million carried at the end of 2015.
-The reduction in Backlog was expected given the completion of several significant industrial projects during the course of the year which have been difficult to replace in the current environment combined with the fact there were few large scale institutional projects, including PPP and alternative finance projects, available owing to the timing and stage of procurement of many of these opportunities.
-The current Backlog is characterized by a higher composition of commercial and institutional work compared with the last several years, a result of the success in securing a significant number of contract awards in this sector in 2015.
-As anticipated, the Backlog attributable to the industrial work program has declined as clients continued to limit capital spending in response to the low commodity environment.
+At March 31, 2017, the Company is carrying a Backlog of \$1,248.5 million, representing an increase from the \$1,137.0 million carried at the end of 2016.
+The primary driver of the increase in backlog was the award of the Mental Health Facility and Energy Center at the Royal Columbian Hospital coupled with success in securing many smaller but strategic projects, including a biosolids management facility in Hamilton, Ontario.
+The current Backlog is characterized by a higher composition of commercial and institutional work compared with the last several years, a result of the success in securing a significant number of contract awards in this sector since 2015.
+As anticipated, the Backlog attributable to the industrial work program has declined as clients continued to limit capital spending in response to the low commodity price environment.

-Looking towards 2017, activity in the industrial and resource sectors is expected to remain modest, although there has been recent signs of improvement as commodity prices have strengthened, particularly in the midstream oil and gas market in western Canada and mining operations in eastern Canada.
-However, for opportunities that are available, competition remains fierce, placing downward pressure on fees, and the award cycle is more drawn out as clients continue to have a measured approach to spending.
+The Company expects activity in the industrial and resource sectors to remain modest through the remainder of 2017.
+The improvement in commodity prices experienced later in 2016 has remained relatively stable through the first quarter of the year, which has contributed to an increase in bidding activity, particularly in the midstream oil and gas market in western Canada and mining operations in eastern Canada.
+However, for opportunities that are available competition is heightened, placing downward pressure on fees and the award cycle is more drawn out as clients continue to have a measured approach to spending.
 With respect to the commercial and institutional market sector, there is a healthy pipeline of opportunities anticipated in 2017, characterized by numerous PPP and alternative finance projects.
-The Company had four large institutional projects in active pursuit in the fourth quarter of 2016, a sign of the increase in activity in this sector that is anticipated to carry through 2017 and beyond.
-Subsequent to 2016 year-end, the Company announced it has signed a contract for the design and construction of the Mental Health Facility and Energy Centre at Royal Columbian Hospital and was part of a consortium named as preferred proponent for the Hamilton Biosolids project, which will be added to the Company's backlog in 2017 if and when financial close is achieved.
-In addition, the Company has positioned itself to pursue as many as ten additional projects through 2017 and 2018 and generally expects the high level of institutional project bidding activity to continue through 2017 and into Successful award of any of these opportunities in 2017 will primarily benefit subsequent years.
-Consequently, with reduced gross profits available in the industrial market, the increased cost to pursue PPP and alternative finance projects and the expected timing of gross profit realization of those projects if secured, the Company anticipates that 2017 will see a significant reduction in earnings from 2016.
+During the first quarter of 2017, the Company was working on two major project proposals, one of which was submitted in the quarter.
+In addition, there were also a number of other PPP and alternative finance project opportunities that were in the prequalification stage of the procurement process, a sign that the anticipated activity in this market sector is materializing generally as expected.
+Successful award of any of these opportunities in 2017 will primarily benefit subsequent years.
+Consequently, with reduced gross profits available in the industrial market, the increased cost to pursue PPP and alternative finance projects projects projects if secured, the Company anticipates that 2017 will see a significant reduction in earnings from 2016.

 The institutional market sector contributed 56% of 2016 revenues (34% in 2015).
 In the institutional sector, investment by the various levels of government is expected to increase in 2017 to address the infrastructure deficit and boost economic activity.
-The federal government has announced a number of infrastructure funding programs with specific emphasis on post-secondary education through the Post-Secondary Institutions Strategic Investment Fund; public transit systems through the Public Transit Infrastructure Fund; clean water and green initiatives through the Green Infrastructure funding and Clean Water and Waste Water Fund; and community projects through Social Infrastructure funding.

-While funding for these programs has been announced, actual projects have been slow to emerge, although the company anticipates this to change, particularly as it relates to indigenous and environmental projects.
-In addition, there continues to be a strong PPP and alternative finance market with numerous opportunities expected to be bid in 2017 and beyond.
-The Company is in a strong position to benefit from this increase in infrastructure spending and is actively pursuing a number of these opportunities that are currently available.
+The federal government has announced a number of infrastructure funding programs with specific emphasis on post-secondary education, public transit systems, environmental or green initiatives and community projects, including projects to specifically address infrastructure needs in indigenous communities.
+While funding for these infrastructure programs has been announced, actual projects have been slow to emerge, although the Company anticipates this to change, particularly as it relates to indigenous and environmental projects.
+The Company is well positioned to benefit from this increase in infrastructure investment, inclusive of the numerous PPP and alternative finance projects, and is actively pursuing a number of these opportunities that are currently available.
+The revenue and earnings contribution in 2017 derived from the institutional sector is expected to be strong.